/ May 27

 Demonstrating Anjali Mudra, aka Salutation Seal, in yoga

-What are the benefits of Anjali Mudra?
+What Are the Benefits of Anjali Mudra?

-One definition of yoga is “yoke,” which means union.
-The union of the hands can symbolize many things.
 For example, the unity of both sides of the brain and body.
 It is done with the hands in front of the heart, which promotes heart-openness.
-As you practice yoga, you will see these pinnacle concepts repeat.

 Anjali Mudra is Pranam Mudra, Namaste Mudra, or the prayer Mudra.
 Most of the time, we perform it with our hands in the center of our heart chakra.
 This represents the balance and harmony between the right and left sides reunited in our center.
-This balance can be not only physical but also mental and emotional.
-The idea is to bring us to the center to prepare ourselves for meditation and contemplation.

 As Anjali Mudra is a gesture of prayer, it can be used to that end.
-It is often accompanied by namaste, which means “I bow to the divinity within you from the divinity within me.”
-It’s a moment and action to honor the divine: oneself, one’s intention, others, or something even more significant — a higher purpose.
+It is often accompanied by namaste, which means “I bow” to the divinity within you from the divinity within me.”

+It’s a moment and action to honor the divine: oneself, one’s intention, others, or something even more significant; a higher purpose.
 It’s a moment to come back to yourself and your intention.
 It promotes balance, uniting the left and right hemispheres of your brain.
-It’s grounding.
-It’s calming.
+It’s grounding and calming!

 As explained by Yoga International, this can be beneficial for so many realms of your life:

-When the mind is calm, harmonious, and concentrated, you gain right understanding of yourself and others.
+When the mind is calm, harmonious, and concentrated, you gain a deep understanding of yourself and others.
 Your comprehension expands, enabling you to see the world and your place in it in a light charged with appreciation for what you truly are.
-Your list of complaints begins to dwindle.
-You are no longer uncomfortable with others or with the circumstances of your life, and so you begin to bask in a positive and joyful atmosphere, both in your internal world and outside yourself.

 Yoga class using meditation hand gesture